jaclyntan/figma-color-compass/README.md

 - This plugin will work on any element that is able to display a solid fill, stroke, or background

 ♡ If you run into any bugs or have any feature requests please submit an issue on Github.

----

-## ⭐️ Changelog

-### 13 Mar 2021
-- Froups can now be used to update the plugin
-- Swatches can now apply a solid fill to all child elements within a group
-- You can now update the plugin without having any element selected
-- You can now add swatches to the artboard from the shades and blend palettes
-- Solid fills can now be applied to elements without any pre-existing fill, stroke, or background

-### 8 Feb 2021

-- Plugin now prominently displays the base colour
-- Added copy to clipboard feature
-- Made the controls widget and complementary palettes sticky
-- Updated max step count to 100
-- Added the ability to entire hex codes manually if no element is selected on the canvas
-- Added the ability to update the base colour from a swatch directly in the plugin
-- Removed spaces between the swatches in the blend and shades palettes so it is easier to distinguish the colour variance between steps
-- general UI, keyboard and focus improvements